cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 *How does Cosmos fit into the general developments of blockchain technology?*

 In 2014, Jae Kwon and Ethan Buchman founded the Cosmos network with its consensus algorithm, [Tendermint](https://tendermint.com/).
 Initially, Cosmos was an open-source community project built by the Tendermint team.
-Since then, the organization assisting with the development and launch of the network is called the **Interchain Foundation** (ICF).
-It is a Swiss non-profit that after an initial coin offering (ICO) in 2017 raised funds to finance the development of open-source projects building on the Cosmos network.
+Since then, the **Interchain Foundation** (ICF) has assisted with the development and launch of the network.
+The ICF is a Swiss non-profit that after an initial coin offering (ICO) in 2017 raised funds to finance the development of open-source projects building on the Cosmos network.

 <HighlightBox type="tip">